 Many postgraduates are surprised to discover that there’s not the same government support available to postgraduates as undergraduates.
+However, there are new postgraduate study loans that you may be eligible for, including the new loan of up to £10,280 proposed by the Welsh Government.

 For those who don’t have savings or employer support, the first step is to try to find grants and bursaries, but be warned, these are limited.
 Take a look at our Home and EU funding information or International funding information.